SpiceJet unveils special livery to celebrate 100 crore COVID-19 vaccine | Business

 The cumulative COVID-19 vaccine doses administered in the country surpassed the 100-crore milestone on Thursday.

-Around 75 percent of India's all eligible adult population has been inoculated with at least one dose and around 31 percent has received both toses of the vaccine.
+Around 75 per cent of India's all eligible adult population has been inoculated with at least one dose and around 31 per cent has received both the doses of the vaccine.

 The countrywide vaccination drive was rolled out on January 16 with health care workers getting inoculated in the first phase.
-The vaccination of frontline workers started on February 2.
+The vaccination of frontline workers started from February 2.

 The next phase of COVID-19 vaccination commenced from March 1 for people over 60 years of age and those aged 45 and above with specified co-morbid conditions.